cogentcore/core/docs/content/architecture/0-principles.md

 A more relaxed strategy, used frequently in the Go stdlib, is to export `struct` fields directly wherever possible, and only provide `Set` methods where side-effects exist.
 Furthermore, such side-effects should be minimized, including handling the "zero value" case to the extent possible, such that no initializer methods are needed.
 Making fields exported also allows direct inspection of such fields in the GUI inspector, providing important easy-to-use debugging and understanding.

 This is the approach taken in Cogent Core (along with auto-generated `Set` methods for chaining as discussed below).
-In general, setting fields should have no side-effects, and instead all the side-effects should be handled in the [[core.WidgetBase.Update]] method (via [[tree.NodeBase.Updaters]] or [[core.WidgetBase.Stylers]] as appropriate).
+In general, setting fields should have no side-effects, and instead all the side-effects should be handled in the [[doc:core.WidgetBase.Update]] method (via [[doc:tree.NodeBase.Updaters]] or [[doc:core.WidgetBase.Stylers]] as appropriate).

 In C++ and other languages, it is of utmost importance to hide all implementational details, to ensure that minor changes do not affect the binary linking compatibility of dynamic libraries.
 However, in Go, everything is always built from source and no such consideration really applies.
 Therefore, it is possible to be more relaxed about hiding things.
 Furthermore, it is all-too-often the case that someone has hidden some key bit of implementation that is critical for some other package to use, resulting in significant painful code duplication.